DevoGHub/FreeCodeCamp-DynamicProgramming-Java/README.md

 Link to the course is [this](https://youtu.be/oBt53YbR9Kk).

 ## General Structure
-Each problem has a differnet file that can be associated through the titles of the files.
+Each problem has a different file that can be associated through the titles of the files.
 Every file should have three functions:
 * Rec: General brute force based recursive function
 * Memo: Memoisation based function
 * Tab: Tabulation based function